-Press & release the SEL button to make analog- & digital- gauge readout selections to allow the monitoring of the following:
+Press & release the SEL button to make analog & digital gauge readout selections to allow the monitoring of the following:

-- Hundreds (100) of ft. for pressure-altitude readout. a) - Tens (10) of psig. for tank / cylinder-pressure readout. b) - Tenths (1/10) for regulator-pressure readout.
-C) Visible only if the optional regulator sending unit is installed.
+- Hundreds (100) of ft. for Pressure Alitude readout. - b) Tens (10) of psig. for Tank / Cylinder pressure readout. - Tenths (1/10) for regulator pressure readout.
+Visible only if the optional regulator sending unit is installed.